 - 1 - 2 tablespoons Thai red curry paste

-- 1 1/2 cups Balsamic Roasted Tomatoes, chopped with juices, or 1 (14.5 oz) can diced tomatoes (see notes)
+- 1 ½ cups Balsamic Roasted Tomatoes, chopped with juices, or 1 (14.5 oz) can fire roasted diced tomatoes

-- 1 (13.5-oz) can Coconut milk, (see notes)
+- 1 (13.5-oz) can Coconut milk

-- 1 1/2 cups cooked chickpeas, or 1 (14.5-oz) can
+- 1 ½ cups cooked chickpeas or 1 (14.5-oz) can

-- 1/4 cup sliced sun-dried tomatoes
+- ¼ cup sliced sun-dried tomatoes

-- 1/2 - 1 teaspoon Better Than Bouillon Vegetable Bouillon Paste, or 1 bouillon cube, (see notes)
+- ½ - 1 teaspoon Better Than Bouillon Vegetable Bouillon Paste, or 1 bouillon cube, (see notes)

-- 1 tablespoon thinly sliced mint leaves, optional
+- thinly sliced mint leaves,

-- 4 lime wedges, optional
+- lime wedges

-- Preheat the oven to 425˚F, and line a baking sheet with parchment paper.
-(I use my Breville toaster oven for this to save time and energy.)
-Toss the diced sweet potato in 1 teaspoon olive oil, and lightly season with kosher salt and pepper.
-Arrange in a single layer on the baking sheet and roast until slightly caramelized, about 15 minutes.
-(The length of time will be determined by the size of your sweet potato chunks.)
+- Roast the sweet potatoes.
+Peel and dice the sweet potatoes.
+Toss in 1 teaspoon olive oil, lightly season with salt and pepper.
+Arrange in a single layer on the baking sheet and roast until tender, about 10-15 minutes.The amount of roasting time is dependent on the size of the diced pieces.

-- Add the tomatoes, coconut milk, cooked chickpeas, sun-dried tomatoes, and bouillon paste.
+- Make the curry broth.
+Warm the remaining olive oil in a heavy bottomed pot over medium heat.
+Sauté the Serrano chile and and red curry paste for 1 minute, until aromatic.Add the tomatoes, coconut milk, cooked chickpeas, sun-dried tomatoes, and bouillon paste.
 Bring to a simmer, and add the roasted sweet potatoes when roasting is complete.
 Simmer for 10 minutes.